delta94/brandonskerritt.github.io/_posts/2018-01-02-assembley.md

   - University
 ---

-Binary is completely unusuable but Assembley Language is usable and very close to binary.
+Binary is completely unusable but Assembley Language is usable and very close to binary.

 Each line of assembley code is one operation.